WINNERS OF THE YITP-EMCC-IV 2019 RESEARCH PRIZE

 The visiting should occur about the conference period, starting not earlier than August 26th 2019 and ending no later than October 31st 2019.

 The gross monetary value of the prize is €3000 for residents in Europe; €4000 for residents outside Europe.
 Notice that winners of the prizes will in general have to pay income and regional taxes on their prize.
 Administrative details will be made available to the selected candidates, following the award of the prizes.

-Eligible candidates are required to apply by submitting the following documents in PDF format: 1) the application form, also containing some details on the proposed research activity during the visiting; 2) a scanned copy of their passport, reporting personal details, i.e., photo and date of birth; 3) a full CV; 4) the proof of payment of the conference fee and of the affiliation fee to SIdE; 5) the paper accepted for presentation at IWEEE 2018.
+Eligible candidates are required to apply by submitting the following documents in PDF format: 1) the application form, also containing some details on the proposed research activity during the visiting; 2) a scanned copy of their passport, reporting personal details, i.e., photo and date of birth; 3) a full CV; 4) the paper accepted for presentation at EMCC 2019; 5) a reference letter.

-Submission is electronic at firstname.lastname@example.org, with deadline 12 (noon) GMT December 31st 2017.
-Candidates are required to indicate five possible locations for their visiting in the application form, among those of the SIdE network list (see below).
+Submission is electronic at firstname.lastname@example.org, with deadline 12 (noon) GMT July 27th 2019.
+Candidates are required to indicate five possible locations for their visiting in the application form, among those of the network list (see below).
 Please apply as early as possible to facilitate the selection procedure.

 Successful candidates will be assigned to one of the available institutions, based on preferences and research opportunities.
 Details concerning the visiting period will also be discussed with the reference person at the assigned hosting institution.

 Payment of the prize